GAURAVSri123/CS-first-semester/linear eqn.md

  # System of homogeneous equation

-from numpy import matrix, linalg import numpy as np
+ '''from numpy import matrix, linalg import numpy as np

 #matrix A elements